Tskalka/DataStructureTutorial/2-Sets.md

 # Set in Python

 ## What is a Set?
 A set list is a datastructure where order does not matter and no duplicates are allowed, but with these restrictions, comes great benefits.
-We can determine if something is part of the defined set in O(1) time, which is really effienct.
+We can determine if something is part of the defined set in O(1) time, which is extremely efficent.

 ## Real world example of a Set